bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: Acquisition stopped (HALT) RNMR only
+Prerequisites: Acquisition stopped (HALT) RNMRA only

 Description:
 On spectrometers with S-bus interfaced acquisition filters, `FLF` sets the filter bandwidth factor.
-This factor is used to compute the cutoff frequencies for both the real and imaginary channel filters.  `FLF` takes one parameter, "factor" which specifies the filter cutoff scaling factor.
+This factor is used to compute the cutoff frequencies for both the real and imaginary channel filters. `FLF` takes one parameter, factor which specifies the filter cutoff scaling factor.
 If this parameter is omitted, RNMR will prompt for a factor with the current filter factor as the default.
-The allowable values for "factor" are real numbers from 0.0 to 5.0, inclusive.
+The allowable values for factor are real numbers from 0.0 to 5.0, inclusive.
-If the user accepts the current filter factor by pressing <RETURN\> at the FACTOR prompt, no changes are made to the filter settings.
 Since the filter frequencies are digitally programmed, only discrete cutoff values (in increments of 200.0 Hz up to 50000.0 Hz) are allowed.
 Accordingly, RNMR sets the filter cutoffs to the closest available value given the current dwell time (as displayed and set by `DW`) and the filter factor (as displayed and set by `FLF`).
 If the filter factor is 0.0, then the filters are disabled entirely.
 Otherwise, they are set to the nearest cutoff setting at least as wide as FLF X (SW/2.0).
 If the calculated filter bandwidth exceeds 50000.0 Hz, then the filters are disabled entirely.
-Note that larger values of "factor" give wider filter cutoffs.
+Note that larger values of factor give wider filter cutoffs.
 The filter factor is saved to archive records by the commands `SA`, `SB`, and `SS` and is reported for those records by `LP`, even if S-bus filter control is not implemented in the spectrometer running RNMR.
 ## FMX
 Frequency modulation